I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_physical_node_data.md

 `DeviceDataOffset`

 The data offset from the beginning of the data structure.
 The buffer contains an array of <a href="..\ntddstor\ns-ntddstor-_storage_physical_device_data.md">STORAGE_PHYSICAL_DEVICE_DATA</a>.

-`NodeId`

-The hardware ID of the storage node.

 `Reserved`